Jeffrey Maier incident

-Jeffrey Maier (born 1983) is an American baseball fan who received media attention for an incident in which he was involved as a 12-year-old at a baseball game.
-During Game 1 of the 1996 American League Championship Series between the New York Yankees and the Baltimore Orioles, Maier deflected a batted ball, hit by Derek Jeter, into the Yankee Stadium stands for what umpires ruled to be a home run, rather than fan interference.
-His interference altered the course of Game 1, as the resulting home run allowed the Yankees to tie the score.
-They emerged victorious from the game and won the series four games to one en route to winning the World Series.
+The Jeffrey Maier incident occurred during Game 1 of the 1996 American League Championship Series between the New York Yankees and the Baltimore Orioles.
+Twelve-year-old Jeffrey Maier deflected a batted ball, hit by Derek Jeter, into the Yankee Stadium stands for what umpires ruled to be a home run, rather than fan interference.
+His interference altered the course of Game 1.
+The resulting home run allowed the Yankees to tie the score.
+They were victorious in the game and won the series four games to one.
+"Maier became an immediate celebrity in New York, a pariah in Baltimore and an everlasting character in baseball lore."